-S. No. Specify the law / regulation/ guidelines which was not complied with Provide details of the non-compliance Any fines / penalties / action taken by regulatory agencies such as pollution control boards or by courts NIL
+S. No. Specify the law / regulation/ guidelines which was not complied with Provide details of the non-compliance , , , , Corrective action taken, if any NIL

 Provide break-up of the total energy consumed (in Joules or multiples) from renewable and non-renewable sources, in the following format: